 Your Eames Story: From There to HerePosted February 17, 2016

-In the final days of The World of Charles and Ray Eames, the Eames Office and Barbican Centre invited you to share how the design duo has impacted you life as part of our ongoing series Your Eames Story.
+In the final days of The World of Charles and Ray Eames, the Eames Office and Barbican Centre invited you to share how the design duo has impacted your life as part of our ongoing series Your Eames Story.

-We read about the ways Charles and Ray have influenced your work, taught you to problem solve, and have made your home a happier place.
+We read about the ways Charles and Ray have influenced your work, taught you to problem solve and have made your home a happier place.
 After looking through wonderful stories from both sides of the Atlantic, our winning entry was from Adam Leveille of Somerville, Massachusetts.

 FROM THERE TO HERE

-Sometime in the mid 1980s, my father was perusing the offerings of the swap-shack, a common feature at rural garbage dumps in which folks leave usable goods for others to take.
+Sometime in the mid-1980s, my father was perusing the offerings of the swap-shack, a common feature at rural garbage dumps in which folks leave usable goods for others to take.
 Our family was pragmatic and not wealthy, and we had acquired any number of practical items from the swap-shack: Ice skates for me and my siblings, blenders, picture frames, farm equipment, etc. On this day, my father brought home two treasures.
-One was a life sized Halloween decoration—a ceramic bust of a witch, complete with a built in light bulb to illuminate her clear glass eyes.
+One was a life-sized Halloween decoration—a ceramic bust of a witch, complete with a built-in light bulb to illuminate her clear glass eyes.
 The other, my father later described as “the ugliest chair I had ever seen.”
 Naturally, he had to have it.